EBC-Annex-79/Data-Driven-Occupant-Modeling/data/sdu-2019-1building-2datatypes/README.md

 |upsample.py 	| Script to combine raw data traces |
 |XOVIS_UWB.csv | Combined data |
 |Xovis_Uwb.png    | Plots of data (left Xovis and right UWB tags |

+### License
+The license for all the data is CC-BY-4.0